Macron buts heads with Italian populists on migration

 If you already have an account click here to login.

-There was also "a degree of cynicism and irresponsibility in the Italian government's behaviour", Macron added.
+There was also "a degree of cynicism and irresponsibility in the Italian government's behaviour", Macron added in his own words.

 The blocked boat, the Aquarius, carrying 629 African nationals from Libya, was rescued in Italy's zone of responsibility, but had to wait three days at sea before being taken in by Spain.